 The “Clip Name” Field¶

 This field previews the name of the Clip.
-As of HoloEdit 2021.1, it will be the same as the name of the directory in your workspace.
+By default, it will be the same as the name of the directory in your workspace.
+To rename the clip, enter a name of your choosing before importing the clip.
+The folder in your workspace and clip inside of HoloEdit will both be updated to reflect the new name.

 The “Clip Information”¶